Share this page

 For the exercise:

 Give a name to your macro.
 It should represent the actions that will be done such as " Printing_the_budget" .
 The name of the macro cannot have any spaces.
 An underline can be used to link words.
 It's also possible to have a shortcut key to activate a macro command.
 This avoids you having to go into the Tools menu, followed by the Macro, Macro commands, select the macro of your choice and pressing on the Execute button.

 the data as shown in the picture above.

-All the actions that you go to make will be added to the macro command until you stop the recording.
+All the actions that you go to make will be added to the macro command until you stop the record.

 Press the second button to be sure that the relative option is activated.
 (It's very important for this demonstration).

 Make a block out of the A1 to C1 cells.